efficientcss/stylelint-config-ecss/README.md

 > Linting rules for writing Efficient CSS.

-**ECSS sets simple rules for simple styling.** No more naming everything, no more technological dependencies.
-Only intentional, consistent, simple, expressive, predictable, sustainable CSS.
+**ECSS sets simple rules for efficient styling.** No more naming everything, no more technological dependencies.
+Only intentional, consistent, expressive, predictable, sustainable CSS.

-This config adds a more detailed messaging system.
+This config also adds a more detailed messaging system.

 For the complete documentation, see [ecss.info](https://ecss.info).